RomeHein/ESPecial/README.md

 ## Work in progress:
 - Time based events: trigger actions based on time.
-- Web Interface: fix some issues, particulary on mqtt connection
+- Web Interface: Give it some love, fix some issues, particulary on mqtt connection
 - Servo handler: Add the hability to control servo motors
 - Add default and on/off values for pins.
 ## Wish list